 Keep in mind: As with many OTC medications, see if the regular-strength version works before using the extra-strength, says Malcolm.

 What they do: Sodium cromoglycate stops mast cells in the eyes and nose from releasing histamine, preventing allergic reactions.
 These kinds of eye drops can be a real saviour for itchy eyes, says Bhatti.

-Keep in mind: These are safe to take long term, and work best if they are taken before the onset of allergy symptoms.
+Keep in mind: It’s safe to take long term and works best if taken before the onset of allergy symptoms.
 (Note that unlike sodium-cromoglycate products, regular nasal sprays and eye drops may contain decongestants, which can trigger rebound symptoms.)

 Note: Some OTC allergy medications contain decongestants in addition to antihistamine.
 Ask your pharmacist.
 Says Bhatti: Decongestants can cause rebound congestion if taken for more than three days in a row, can worsen glaucoma and high blood pressure, and can increase the risk of stroke.